arc42/arc42-faq/manuscript/0-faq-intro.md

-# Introduction to arc42 FAQ
+# Introduction

+C>These (English) FAQ are currently in a very early state.
+C>I'm translating them from their German original as quickly as I can...

 Here you find answers to the most common questions regarding arc42, the proven, practical (free!) standard for documenting and communicating